A tire is a relatively simple rubber component – in theory, at least.

 How Much Damage Is Too Much?

-It’s sensible to check how much damage is terminal and how much is safe to drive on.
+It’s prudent to check how much damage is terminal and how much is safe to drive on.

 However, if the cut is relatively shallow, it should be fine.

-Use a flashlight to examine the exposed area if you can pull it back.
-You can use any blunt instrument to help with this.
+Utilize a flashlight to inspect the revealed area if you can retract it.
+You can utilize any blunt tool to assist with this.

-You’ll need to put the spare wheel on and go to a tire shop.
+You’ll need to put the backup wheel on and go to a tire shop.

 In all circumstances, bulges or punctures in the tire wall mean you need a new tire.